-(1)Any private water supply source, including any well or spring100 feet;(2)Any public water supply source100 feet;(3)Streams classified as WS-I100 feet;(4)Waters classified as S.A.100 feet, from mean high water mark; 50 feet, from
+(1) Any private water supply source, including any well or spring 100 feet;

+(2) Any public water supply source 100 feet;

+(3) Streams classified as WS-I 100 feet;

+(4) Waters classified as S.A.
+100 feet, from

+() mean high

+water mark;

-(5) Other coastal waters
+(5) Other coastal waters 50 feet, from

+(-) mean high

-mean high water mark;
+water mark;

 (6) Any other stream, canal, marsh, or other surface waters 50 feet;

 (7) Any Class I or Class II reservoir 100 feet, from

-(,) y normal pool
+(1) This class for class if reservoir normal pool

 elevation;

 (8) Any permanent storm water retention pond 50 feet, from

-(0) The permanent of the water revenues point flood pool
+(0) This permanent storm water retention point flood pool

 elevation;

 (9) Any other lake or pond 50 feet, from

-(-) , normal pool
+(2) This other take or point normal pool

 elevation;

 (10) Any building foundation 5 feet;

 (11) Any basement 15 feet;

-(12) · · · · · · · · · · · · · · · · · · ·
+(12) Any property line 10 feet;

 (13) Top of slope of embankments or cuts of 2 feet or more vertical height 15 feet;

 (14) Any water line 10 feet;

-(15) Drainage Systems:
+(15) Drainage Systems: 10 1000,

-(A) Interceptor drains, foundation drains, and storm water diversions
+(10) (A) Interceptor drains, foundation drains, and storm water diversions

 (i) upslope 10 feet,

 (ii) sideslope 15 feet, and

 (iii) downslope 25 feet;

 (B) Groundwater lowering ditches and devices 25 feet;

 (16) Any swimming pool 15 feet;

 (17) Any other nitrification field (except repair area) 20 feet;

+(/) , ( ~
-(b) Ground absorption sewage treatment and disposal systems may be located closer than 100 feet from a private water supply, except springs and uncased wells located downslope and used as a source of drinking water, for repairs, space limitations, and other site-planning considerations but shall be located the maximum feasible distance and in no case less than 50 feet.

-(c) Nitrification fields and repair areas shall not be located under paved areas or areas subject to vehicular traffic.
+- (b) Ground absorption sewage treatment and disposal systems may be located closer than 100 feet from a private water supply, except springs and uncased wells located downslope and used as a source of drinking water, for repairs, space limitations, and other site-planning considerations but shall be located the maximum feasible distance and in no case less than 50 feet. - (c) Nitrification fields and repair areas shall not be located under paved areas or areas subject to vehicular traffic.
 If effluent is to be conveyed under areas subject to vehicular traffic, ductile iron or its equivalent pipe shall be used.
-However, pipe specified in Rule .1955 (e) may be used if a minimum of 30 inches of compacted cover is provided over the pipe.

-(d) In addition to the requirements of Paragraph (a) of this Rule, sites to be used for subsurface disposal for design units with flows over 3,000 gallons per day, as determined in Rule .1949 (a) or (b) of this Section, which include one or more nitrification fields with individual capacities of greater than 1,500 gallons per day, shall be located at least the minimum horizontal distance from the following:
+However, pipe specified in Rule .1955 (e) may be used if a minimum of 30 inches of compacted cover is provided over the pipe. - (d) In addition to the requirements of Paragraph (a) of this Rule, sites to be used for subsurface disposal for design units with flows over 3,000 gallons per day, as determined in Rule .1949 (a) or (b) of this Section, which include one or more nitrification fields with individual capacities of greater than 1,500 gallons per day, shall be located at least the minimum horizontal distance from the following: - (1) Any Class I or II reservoir or any public water supply